API Reference

 📘

-Supported on Monad Testnet.
+Supported on Monad Mainnet and Testnet.

 🚧

-The Collection Holders API on Monad is currently available to our paid Members.
-Free tier members can also enjoy a trial period with 30 free calls.
 If you're interested, please register directly through here.
 Please note that the API Key can also be used for your RPC endpoint.

 Parameter